 — Nicolas VdE (@Nico333) March 19, 2016

-So, what if you want to have your own corporate hashtag?
+So, what if you want to have your own culture hashtag?
 Here are 5 things you need to consider before you go ahead:

-One last thing to consider: encouraging people to engage in conversations about their work life is a healthy practice that more workplaces should take on board.
+One last thing to consider: encouraging people to engage in conversations about their work-life is a healthy practice that more workplaces should take on board.
 This can’t be effective if your only intention is to broadcast stories.
-Corporate hashtags shouldn’t just be used for broadcast, but rather to open a dialogue.
-For this program to work, you need to listen to what’s being said through your corporate hashtag and have appropriate measures in place to take action if need be.
-So, if a negative post pops up that uses your corporate hashtag, instead of ignoring it or shunning the post, listen, take positive action, and reinforce the idea that you’re trying to build a better and more transparent workplace, one hashtag at a time.
+Culture hashtags shouldn’t just be used for broadcast, but rather to open a dialogue.
+For this program to work, you need to listen to what’s being said through your culture hashtag and have appropriate measures in place to take action if need be.
+So, if a negative post pops up that uses your culture hashtag, instead of ignoring it or shunning the post, listen, take positive action, and reinforce the idea that you’re trying to build a better and more transparent workplace, one hashtag at a time.

 Our newsletter is exclusively curated by our CEO, Jörgen Sundberg, for leaders who make decisions about talent.
 Subscribe for updates on The Employer Branding Podcast, new articles, eBooks, research and events we’re working on.